 How did I feel?

 There were a few words said in my head that can’t be written down here.
-I have since also had daydreams of pasting signs all over their doors and handing out pamphlets telling people to not order from them!
+I have since also daydreamed of pasting signs all over their doors and handing out pamphlets telling people not to order from them!

-So how did this bike purchase impact my thinking for this blog?
+So, how did this bike purchase impact my thinking for this musing?

 It reminded me of:

 - What I should and should NOT do as a Recruiter.

 - How everyone should be treated individually and as important as the next person.

 - The importance of ongoing communication.

 - “No news is good news” isn’t always the case and is often frustrating.
 It would have been better to be at least kept informed than having to keep chasing for information.